 Thankfully, more and more of our schools are introducing Social Emotional Learning programs into the districts.
 SEL, as its commonly called, teaches kids how to self-regulate and empathize with others.
 It can be life-changing for many.
 It also allows for a great deal of variation in how the curriculum gets taught rather than by expecting all students to perform under a very narrow set of guidelines and expectations.

 Want to dig in further into SEL?
-Check out one of my most popular parenting posts called 9 Best Social Emotional Learning Activities You Can Do with Your Child.
+Check out one of my most popular parenting posts called Social Emotional Learning Games.

 — VerMints (@VerMints) August 31, 2017